 1. Upper Mesh construction

-The upper mesh is super breathable, with perforated holes above the toe box, on both sidewalls and even the neoprene tongue.
+The upper mesh in the Nike Trail 2 is super breathable, with perforated holes above the toe box, on both sidewalls and even the neoprene tongue.
 This breathability allows air and water to flow through the shoe as conditions change while out on the trails.